Sudan military leaders reinstate deposed prime minister | Politics

 - Egypt

 Sudan's deposed prime minister signed a deal with the military on Sunday that will see him reinstated, almost a month after a military coup put him under house arrest.
 A key pro-democracy group that has mobilised dozens of protests had dismissed the deal as “a form of betrayal.''
-The country's top general, Abdel Fattah Burhan, said in televised statements that Abdalla Hamdok will lead an independent technocratic Cabinet until elections can be held.
+The deal, announced in a ceremony broadcast live on Sudan state TV, envisages an independent technocratic Cabinet to be led by Hamdok until elections can be held.
 It remains unclear how much power the government would hold.
 It would still remain under military oversight.
 It also remains unclear whether any political parties or pro-democracy groups have signed off on the agreement.
 The deal expects the military to release government officials and politicians arrested since the October 25 coup.

 The coup, more than two years after a popular uprising forced the removal of longtime autocrat Omar al-Bashir and his Islamist government, has drawn international criticism.